With the fundamentals in place, let’s go through putting a budget together. To do so, you will need to collect some preliminary information.

 3) Track fixed expenses.
 Now list your recurring fixed monthly expenses.

-Fixed expenses are monthly bills with a relatively unchanging price (rent/mortgage, utilities, cell phone bill, internet, Netflix, memberships, credit card minimum payments, etc.)
+Fixed expenses are monthly bills with a relatively unchanging price month-to-month (rent/mortgage, utilities, phone bill, internet, memberships, credit card minimum payments, etc.)

 It’s important to know how much this consumes from your net income so you can try to cut back if possible.
 Other than canceling though, there isn’t much you can usually do to easily pay less.

 4) Track variable expenses.
 Next list your variable monthly expenses.

 Variable expenses are everything else you spend on in the month (groceries, gas, entertainment, etc.) and vary from month to month.
 Some months may have some that others do not.

 This is a crucial area where budgeting is concerned because it is the easiest to reduce spending in.
 Eating out less and not buying clothes is much easier than finding a cheaper place to live (though that should be done too if needed).

 5) Track annual expenses.
 List out expenses that get paid once a year.